 - Industrial Use → Anaerobic digestion and biofuels

 - Composting → We Compost and home composting

 - Landfill/Incineration → As a last resort after source reduction, reuse and composting

 As the Museum continues to find new ways to conserve the environment that is studied and showcased within its walls, the example it sets forth strives to inspire action, on whatever level, by individuals.
 Already the Museum is making huge strides.
 The graph below illustrates multiple changes made to institution-wide operations, with the purple jagged line indicating a steady improvement in the Museum's waste diversion rate, with the red bars showing a steady decrease in the amount of material the Museum is sending to landfill.
 In 2012, The Field Museum’s waste diversion rate was 17.4%.
 By 2014, with the addition of composting in late 2013 (the green bar) and the Museum's formal registration for building-wide LEED certification, 34.7% of potential landfill waste was diverted.
-This number continues to climb, with the Museum diverting 41.5% of its waste in 2015, and diverting 46.9% through the first quarter of 2016.
+This number continues to climb, with the Museum diverting 41.6% of its waste in 2015, and diverting 46.9% through the first quarter of 2016.